jeremycook94/Project/TeacherInstructions.md

 I have suggested that this work packet could be used starting with year 4 students however, it could easily be used with higher years, especially the last sections

+Also the suggested order of workpackets is : Variables, loops, if-statements, functions and the extension pack (Bringing it all together)

 # Glossary